mikarinneoracle/virus-scanning-on-OKE-with-autoscaler/README.md

             value: "oci-oke-cluster-autoscaler"
 </pre>

-For the autoscaler proper <code>tag</code> please check the <a href="https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengusingclusterautoscaler.htm">autoscaler documentation</a>
+For the autoscaler proper <code>tag</code> in the YAML above please check the <a href="https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengusingclusterautoscaler.htm">autoscaler documentation</a>

 The node pool is the OCID of the OKE Cluster <code>pool2</code>